pmichaillat/econ-221/README.md

 + [Discussion forum](https://github.com/pmichaillat/economic-slack/discussions) - This collaborative discussion forum is designed to get you help quickly and efficiently.
 You can ask and answer questions, share updates, have open-ended conversations, and follow along on decisions affecting the course.
 + [Lecture and research resources](https://github.com/pmichaillat/economic-slack/tree/main/resources) - The folder contains additional course resources, including results on convexity.
 + [Reading material](https://github.com/pmichaillat/economic-slack/tree/main/readings) - This folder contains book chapters and articles that may be hard to find online.
-+ [Presentation examples](https://github.com/pmichaillat/economic-slack/tree/main/presentations) - This folder contains examples of presentations.
++ [Presentation examples](https://github.com/pmichaillat/economic-slack/tree/main/examples) - This folder contains a few examples of presentations from previous years.

 ## License